rockypagal/drop-down-npm-lib/README.md

 import React, { useState } from "react";
 import DropDownBox from "ru-react-dropdown-component";
 // Importing CSS is optional.
 However, if you notice a slight delay in
-// applying styles, consider importing it for better performance. import "ru-react-dropdown-component/dist/styles.css";
+//  styles being applied, consider importing it for better performance. import "ru-react-dropdown-component/dist/styles.css";

 const MyComponent = () => {